-The COVID-19 pandemic had ruined long-standing plans for a 50th birthday celebration in Paris.
+It was the spring of 2021, and the COVID-19 pandemic had ruined long-standing plans for a 50th birthday celebration in Paris.
 Despite our newly vaccinated status, France was battling a virus surge and remained closed to Americans.
 Undaunted and filled with new antibodies, we considered our options carefully.
 An idea both absurd and fabulous bubbled to the surface–spend a night at one of the most privileged and expensive hotels in Hollywood, California.
 We had splurged on lunches and dinners at the hotel several times over the years.
 It is one of my favorite places to pretend that eating truffled french fries next to a major celebrity is a normal part of my day.

 In reviewing the room choices, a standard room popped up for $500 per night.
 However, I’d been sequestered against the virus for over a year.
 The idea of a narrow hotel corridor gave me the creeps.
 In the strange math of the newly vaccinated, I now was willing to stay at a hotel; eat at a restaurant; ride in elevators; and generally rejoin society.
 BUT, I wanted my hotel room door to open onto the outdoors.
 Result: I paid $930 for one night in a “courtyard cottage.”
 (My dad once asked me if I was the Queen of England, because I paid extra for a water heater in my home that allowed me to use the dishwasher and take a shower simultaneously.
 I was not raised for this kind of hotel extravagance.)